BND Hamburger Icon

 5. Learn from the experience.

 The last step is learning from your mistakes.
-If you have supportive colleagues, ask them for their take on what went wrong and how to prevent it from happening in the future.
-If your error uncovered a potential problem that could arise again, work to change procedures or implement safeguards.
+If you have supportive colleagues, ask them for their take on what went wrong and how to prevent it from happening again.
+If your error uncovered a potential problem that could arise in the future, work to change procedures or implement safeguards.

-How to recover after making a mistake at work
+How to get over making a mistake at work

 • Release tension in a healthy way.
-“Don’t let the emotions build up like steam in a kettle,” Schweitzer said.
+A work crisis — particularly one you caused — is extremely stressful.
+You’ll likely carry tension that can exacerbate the situation.
+“Don’t let the emotions build up like steam in a kettle,” Schweitzer advised.
 “Release them in a healthy way.”
-For example, take a walk, meditate, lift weights, or play with your dog.
-You can practice some self-care activities while still at work.
-Getting through the rest of the day can be challenging after a mistake.
-Consider getting some fresh air and walking around the block during your break.
+If you’re still at work, take a walk to release some tension and make it through the rest of the day.
 You can also meditate or practice calm breathing exercises at your desk to combat anxiety.

 • Move forward.
 Be meticulous in checking your work going forward.
 If you put together a plan with your boss to prevent similar mistakes in the future, demonstrate that you are putting that plan into action.
 Managers like to see that employees are resilient and adaptable, so use this as an opportunity to prove yourself.